Microsoft takes aim at Apple with app store principles

 Thursday’s blog post formalized a stance that Microsoft President Brad Smith has been increasingly moving toward in recent months.
 At a Politico Live event in June, he said, “I do believe the time has come, whether we’re talking about Washington, D.C., or Brussels, for a much more focused conversation about the nature of app stores, the rules that are being put in place, the prices and the tolls that are being extracted, and whether there is really a justification in antitrust law for everything that has been created,” in comments that were widely interpreted to be aimed at Apple.

 The Information reported that Smith was interviewed by the House antitrust subcommittee, where he criticized Apple’s practices on its App Store.
-A person with knowledge of the matter confirmed the interview.